Martnat8/499_project/camera_driver/README.md

 This package contains a lifecycle controlled camera driver node inteded to be used with a UVC compliant camera.

+This node uses the Video4Linux2 (V4L2) backend via OpenCV.
+For troubleshooting camera devices or checking available inputs, the v4l2-ctl utility (install with sudo apt install v4l-utils) may be helpful.
 _____________________________________________________________________________________

 # Parameters and their defaults: